Roman Pipia: Social Responsibility/Philanthropy

 Pipia has been actively involved in charity work, he generated 4-year program for multiple-children families, providing them with free bread.
 The program budget surpassed 23 MLN Roubles.

 For the first time in its 60-year history, football club Sokol was able to join Russian Premier League with Pipia at the helm in 1997–2001.

 Together with Russian Federation, Pipia's charity work has been expanded in Georgia as well, implementing various social projects aiming to enhance cultural and sporting lives of Georgians.
 While financing Vanessa Mae charity concert in Russia, Pipia presented Georgians with worldwide famous Shakira concert on Christmas in 2007.

 Increasingly, when struggling with a lack of corn supplies during the Georgian Rose Revolution in 2003, state Minister Zurab Zhvania requested Georgian businessmen abroad to support their country, Pipia sent large amount of corn yielding eradicate imminent food crisis.

 Various projects have been implemented to support sports and healthy lifestyle on Pipia's initiative, including the act of financially supporting Georgian National Rugby team during the years.

-Last but not least, among Pipia's numerous philanthropic activities, he as provided meaningful support to the Georgian Orthodox Church and its charity projects.
+Last but not least, among Pipia's numerous philanthropic activities, he has provided support to the Georgian Orthodox Church and its charity projects.

 Dinamo Tbilisi

 Aiming to develop Georgian football, Pipia bought the leading football club in Georgia – FC Dinamo Tbilisi.
 Soon afterwards large amounts of construction works started to perfect the infrastructure of Andro Zhordania Dinamo Tbilisi training Base to European standards.

 On Pipia's initiative Georgia's most important stadium Dinamo Arena was reconstructed to follow the FIFA-UEFA standards yielding the possibility to host the Europe Super Bowl.

-Another large-scale social project was implemented with slogan Future Starts Here in 2013: Dinamo Football Academy was established to support Georgian Football development, raise future generations of players and promote healthy lifestyle among Georgians.
-Modernized academy scales largest among Pipia's football projects with its unprecedented scope and magnitude, equaling with European analogues due to its high standards.
-Talented youngsters are able to advance their football skills absolutely for free under patronage of professional Georgian coaches as well as foreign specialists having been invited exclusively by the football academy.
-Dinamo Academy certainly is a solid foundation to the Dinamo Football Club as well as Georgian football in general for future generations.
+Another large-scale social project was implemented with slogan Future Starts Here in 2013: Dinamo Football Academy.
+Dinamo Football Academy stated purpose was to support Georgian Football development, raise future generations of players, and promote healthy lifestyle among Georgians.
+The modernized academy scales to be the largest among Pipia's football projects with standards more similar to what is viewed as higher European standards in terms of scale and resources.
+Young people are able to advance their football skills for free under patronage of professional Georgian coaches as well as foreign specialists who have been invited exclusively by the football academy.